PeterHUistyping/Design_Pattern/README.md

 ## 2. Factory
 [Code Here](./Factory.java) \
 new “considered harmful”

+So Factory Design is using class method to replace new, Factory has a method createInstance for different subtypes.

 Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.